physiworld

 50 m/s

-\[F_{\text{net}} = F_{\text{applied}} - F_{\text{friction}}\]
+$$F_{\text{net}} = F_{\text{applied}} - F_{\text{friction}}$$

-Problem: A sled is pulled with \(900\,\text{N}\) forward.
-Friction is \(200\,\text{N}\) and air resistance \(150\,\text{N}\) (both opposite motion).
-What is \(F_{\text{net}}\)?
+Problem: A sled is pulled with \(900\,\text{N}\).
+Friction is \(200\,\text{N}\) and air resistance is \(150\,\text{N}\).

 Net Force Challenge